 Return of Title IV Funds: The school must return any unearned portion of monies received under any of the Title IV programs.
 This calculation is based on the parameters set forth in section 668.22(e)(1) of the Higher Education Act of 1965, as amended.
 This is a proportional calculation based upon the student's date of withdrawal.
+Students must attend 60.01% of a semester in order to earn all of their financial aid for the applicable semester.
 Students will be notified of any balance owed to the college as a result of the refund calculations.